lehtotomi/R-Func-regres/README.md

 # R-Func-regres
-Functions for statistical calculations of Simple linear regression models
+Functions for statistical calculations of Simple linear regression models in R